aiven/devportal/docs/products/kafka/concepts/kafka-quotas.rst

 Quotas in Aiven for Apache Kafka®
 ====================================

 Quotas ensure fair resource allocation, stability, and efficiency in your Kafka cluster.
 In Aiven for Apache Kafka®, you can :doc:`add quotas <../howto/manage-quotas>` to limit the data or requests exchanged by producers and consumers within a specific period, preventing issues like broker overload, network congestion, and service disruptions caused by excessive or malicious traffic.
 You can effectively manage resource consumption and ensure optimal user performance by implementing quotas.
+You can add and manage quotas using `Aiven Conosle <https://console.aiven.io/>`_ and `Aiven API <https://api.aiven.io/doc/>`_.

 Using quotas offer several benefits:

 * **Resource management:** Quotas prevent individual clients from consuming excessive resources, thus ensuring fairness in resource allocation.
 * **Stability:** Setting limits on network throughput and CPU usage helps maintain stability and prevent performance degradation of the Apache Kafka cluster.
 * **Efficiency:** Quotas enable you to optimize resource utilization and achieve better overall efficiency within your Kafka deployment.

 Supported quota types